mnot/I-D/draft-nottingham-feed-menu.md

 ~~~

-## Feed Objects {#feed-object}
+## Feed Items {#feed-object}

-A feed object is a JSON object with a "feed-title" member.
+A feed item is a JSON object with a "feed-title" member.
 Its potential members are:

-* "feed-title": A short human readable title for the feed (REQUIRED)
+* "feed-title": A short human readable title for the feed item (REQUIRED)
-* "description": A potentially longer human readable description of the feed's purpose or content; can further explain or augment the title (OPTIONAL)
+* "description": A potentially longer human readable description of the feed item's purpose or content; can further explain or augment the title (OPTIONAL)
-* "rss": A URL to retrieve a RSS representation of the feed (see below)
+* "rss": A URL to retrieve a RSS representation of the feed item (see below)
-* "atom": A URL to retrieve an Atom representation of the feed (see below)
+* "atom": A URL to retrieve an Atom representation of the feed item (see below)

 One of "rss" or "atom" is REQUIRED; both MAY be present.

 URLs in "rss" and "atom" values MAY be relative, and MUST be resolved relative to the feed document's URL without a path.
 For example, if a feed document is located at "https://example.net/.well-known/feed-menu.json" and the "rss" member contains "feed.xml", the resulting RSS feed URL would be "https://example.net/feed.xml".

-Feed objects MAY contain other members, to be defined by updates to this specification.
+Feed items MAY contain other members, to be defined by updates to this specification.

-For example, a feed menu document with a more elaborate feed object:
+For example, a feed menu document with a more elaborate feed item:

 ~~~json
 {